Tips for Buying Rare Rocks and Minerals Online

-Before deciding on a vendor, it’s important to have a clear idea about the rare rocks and minerals that you want to add for your collection.
+Before deciding on a vendor, it’s important to have a clear idea about the rare rocks and minerals that you want to add to your collection.
 There are many species to choose from, each with unique properties, colors and luster that all work into its price.

 If you’re unsure about what rare rocks and minerals you want to start your collection, look at complete exhibits and make a list of species that capture your interest.
 You’re likely to trade and upgrade your collection overtime, so feel free to experiment with your interest.
-For example, you may start your collection with a type of quartz crystal and move into rarer species months down the road.
+For example, you may start your collection with a type of quartz crystal and move into rarer species months or years down the road.

 Tip #2: Look at the Display